 Following the closure of its crowd-sourced hedged fund, Quantopian shut down in 2020.

-The lectures are divided into four sections:
+The lectures are divided into three sections:

 For computational analysis, the lectures rely most heavily on Python's numerous scientific computing libraries.
 Some of the lectures on financial topics also rely on the Pipeline API, which is part of Zipline, a backtester which was created by Quantopian and is available in QuantRocket.
 For data, the lectures utilize randomly generated data as well as actual financial data from QuantRocket.